RetroDECK/ES-DE/THEMES-DEV.md

     - Where on the component `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
 * `textColor` - type: COLOR.
 Default is 777777FF.
 * `textColorDimmed` - type: COLOR.
 Default is the same value as textColor.
+Must be placed under the 'system' view.
 * `iconColor` - type: COLOR.
 Default is 777777FF.
 * `iconColorDimmed` - type: COLOR.
 Default is the same value as iconColor.
+Must be placed under the 'system' view.
 * `fontPath` - type: PATH.
 * `fontSize` - type: FLOAT.
 * `entrySpacing` - type: FLOAT.
 Default is 16.0.